craftcms/docs/docs/commerce/1.x/docs/order-model.md

 ## Simple Output

-Outputting an `Commerce_OrderModel` object in yout template without attaching a property or method will return the order’s [short number](#shortnumber):
+Outputting an `Commerce_OrderModel` object in your template without attaching a property or method will return the order’s [short number](#shortnumber):

 ```
 Order Number: {{ order }}